Hoikas/UruManifest/README.md

 ## Related Projects
 - [moul-assets](https://github.com/H-uru/moul-assets) - Compiled Uru game assets
-- [moul-scripts](https://github.com/H-uru/moul-scripts) - Source Uru script assets
+- [Plasma](https://github.com/H-uru/Plasma) - Plasma engine sources, including scripts

 ## Installing
 UruManifest requires Python 3.6 or higher.
 If you are using Python 3.6, you will need to install the backport of the `dataclasses` module from Python 3.7 by running `pip install dataclasses`.
 You will also need to compile and install libHSPlasma's PyHSPlasma bindings for Python 3.

 Additionally, to build a Python.pak for your shard, you will need to have the version of Python used by Uru itself.
-For H-uru based Uru clients, this is Python 2.7.
+For H-uru based Uru clients, this is Python 3.8.
 For Cyan's Myst Online: Uru Live, this is currently Python 2.3.
 No additional modules or extensions are needed for this version of Python.

 ## Getting Started
 UruManifest uses a configuration file to facillitate iteration.
 To generate a default configuration file, execute `python urumanifest dumpconfig`.
 The `--config` argument can be specified if you wish to use a filename other than `./config.ini`.
 These values should be tweaked to match your particular configuration.